lorenjskinker/skinker-podcast-moves/moves.md

 - Listening to Sonar (A Drop)
 - Water bursting into the sub (A Drop)

 As a mysterious thriller, "A Drop in the Ocean" seeks to keep its listeners on the edge of their seats.
 Accompanied by superb acting and an ingenious plot, the powerful sounds lead the listener to involuntarily fall into the podcast's purposeful trap: one's imagination.
-Once one begins to imagine the scenes of the story, visions envelope
+Once this begins, scenes of the story become more realistic and close, causing the listener to feel even more frightened.

 ## Significance of speech
 A well-written script is vital to a podcast's success, especially for fictional stories like these two.
 What made these podcasts so great was the authenticity of the conversations.
 The characters were conversing realistically by awkwardly stumbling over words and accidentally talking over one another.
 Here are some critical  conversations from both podcasts: